Preis der Literaturhäuser

 Preis der Literaturhäuser is a German literary prize.
 Since 2002, it has been awarded to German authors annually by the Netzwerk der Literaturhäuser during the Leipziger Buchmesse for exceptional text and presentation skills.
-The prize contains a journey through the eleven Literaturhäuser in Germany with a cost of €11,000 (about $12,393 US) as well as a eulogy in honor of the author in all eleven Literaturhäuser.
+The prize contains a journey through the eleven Literaturhäuser in Germany at a cost of €11,000 (about $12,393 US), as well as a eulogy in honor of the author in all eleven Literaturhäuser.